farid-hu-sain/project_React.JS_week_1/README.md

 Responsive design is achieved with flexible layout and relative sizing.

 ✅ Acceptance Criteria Checklist

 Criteria	                          Status
 Add Todo	                      ✅ Implemented
 Display Todo List	              ✅ Implemented
 Toggle Completion	              ✅ Implemented
 Delete Todo	                    ✅ Implemented
-Filter Todos	✅ Implemented
-Component-based Structure	✅ Yes
+Filter Todos	                  ✅ Implemented Component-based Structure	      ✅ Yes
 State Management with useState	✅ Yes
 Props Usage	                    ✅ Yes
 JSX & Conditional Rendering	    ✅ Yes
 Responsive Styling	            ✅ Yes
 No Console Errors	              ✅ Yes

+🧾 License

+This project is created for educational purposes as part of a React Programmer Course Take Home Test.
+You may modify and use it for learning or demonstration purposes.